varnishcache/varnish-cache/doc/sphinx/phk/persistent.rst

 ====================

 This message is about -spersistent and why you should not use it, even though it is still present in Varnish 4.x.
+Starting with Varnish 6 it is only present when explicitly enabled at compile time.

 TL;DR:
 ------